The Impact Intensive

 “Shouldn’t I just hire someone?”

 Hiring changes who does the work.
+It doesn’t change how the business works.

 When the operating foundation isn’t clear, new hires inherit ambiguity.
 Decisions still funnel back to you.
 Coordination still depends on your involvement.
 The business gets bigger, but not clearer.

-The Impact Intensive exists upstream of hiring.
+The Impact Intensive exists upstream of that moment.

 It clarifies what the business needs to know how to do on its own so that when you do hire, you’re not adding capacity to confusion.